Harry Blyth: Writing career

-In 1879, Mr Blyth's life story was told in an early number of the Biograph, a monthly magazine devoted to contemporary biography.
+In 1879 he wrote another book on gastronomic lore Magic Morsels: Scraps from an Epicure's Table, Gathered, Garnished and Dished by Harry Blyth, published by T.H.
+Roberts and Co of London.
+That same year, Mr Blyth's life story was told in an early number of the Biograph, a monthly magazine devoted to contemporary biography.

-In 1880 he started an illustrated weekly in Edinburgh called the Archer.
+Harry Blyth’s venture into periodical publishing began with The Archer, an illustrated weekly he launched in Edinburgh in 1880.
 It folded after the first issue.
 Of the experience he wrote: "I printed it on green paper partly because of the title, but mainly to give the eyes of my readers a rest.
 They rested so well that they never saw the type, and were too sleepy to want the second number.
 This, I believe, was the first attempt made in Great Britain to give newspaper readers absolute repose."

-In 1883 he co-founded The Chiel with Robert Arthur (who built the Kennington Theatre), a Scottish Punch-style paper based in Glasgow.
-It ran for 363 issues, from 17 February 1883, to 25 January 1890.
+A more enduring success followed with The Chiel, co-founded in Glasgow alongside Robert Arthur, the builder of the Kennington Theatre.
+A Scottish Punch-style paper it ran for 363 issues from 17 February 1883, to 25 January 1890.

 In 1884 he was editor of Cream o' the North, a paper published by the Savoy Publishing company.